Welcome to the Intervention Mapping website!

 In addition, the book has been redesigned to be more teachable, practical, and practitioner-friendly.

-The Intervention Mapping (IM) protocol (Bartholomew et al., 2016) describes the iterative path from problem identification to problem solving or mitigation.
+The Intervention Mapping (IM) approach (Bartholomew et al., 2016) describes the iterative path from problem identification to problem solving or mitigation.
 Each of the six steps of IM comprises several tasks each of which integrates theory and evidence.
 The completion of the tasks in a step creates a product that is the guide for the subsequent step.
 The completion of all of the steps serves as a blueprint for designing, implementing and evaluating an intervention based on a foundation of theoretical, empirical and practical information.

 The six steps and related tasks of the IM process are: